nitin-karthy/RAPI-JWT-Helper/README.md

 - ✅ **JWT Token Generation** - Create JWT tokens signed with RS256 (RSA with SHA-256) algorithm
 - ✅ **P8/PKCS#8 Key Support** - Works with both encrypted and unencrypted private keys in P8 format
 - ✅ **Public Key Fingerprinting** - Generate SHA-256 fingerprints of public keys for verification
-- ✅ **Uber JAR** - All dependencies bundled, ready to use in ReadyAPI
-- ✅ **Zero Configuration** - No external dependencies or setup required in ReadyAPI
-- ✅ **Production Ready** - Comprehensive test coverage and validation

 ## Quick Start